Hawker Hurricane variants: Canadian production

-The survivors of 30 Hurricane I transferred to the RCAF and upgraded to use the Merlin 29.
+These aircraft were the survivors of 30 Hurricane Mk I transferred to the Royal Canadian Air Force and upgraded to use the Merlin 29.
 Armed with eight 0.303 in (7.7 mm) machine guns.

 Sea Hurricanes

-Sea Hurricane Mk I, 50 built by Canadian Car and Foundry.
-Sea Hurricane Mk IIC, 60 built by Hawker.
-The RAF aircraft census as of end February 43 reports 50 Sea Hurricane I built, 378 converted, 36 out of an order for 60 Sea Hurricane IIC built.
-A further 29 mark I, 52 IIB and 30 IIC were with the Admiralty.
-RAF census as of end June 1944 reports 50 Sea Hurricane I built, 378 converted, 60 Sea Hurricane IIC built.
-A further 19 mark I, 51 IIB and 76 IIC were with the Admiralty.
-Fleet Air Arm Aircraft 1939 to 1945 by Ray Sturtivant with Mick Burrow identify the following Hurricanes as having served, 101 mark I, 3 mark IIA, 30 mark IIB, 90 mark IIC, 1 mark IV, 16 mark Sea Ia, 281 mark Sea Ib, 2 mark Sea IIb, 109 mark Sea IIc along with other possibilities.
-There is little evidence beyond possible trials of a Sea Hurricane mark Ic.
+Fifty Sea Hurricane Mk I aircraft were built by Canadian Car and Foundry and 60 Sea Hurricane Mk IIC aircraft were built by Hawker.
+The RAF aircraft census as of end February 1943 reported 50 Sea Hurricane I built, 378 converted, 36 out of an order for 60 Sea Hurricane IIC built.
+A further 29 Mark I, 52 IIB and 30 IIC were with the Admiralty.
+RAF census as of the end June 1944 reported 50 Sea Hurricane I built, 378 converted, 60 Sea Hurricane IIC built.
+A further 19 Mark I, 51 IIB and 76 IIC were with the Admiralty.
+Ray Sturtivant with Mick Burrow identify the following Hurricanes as having served: 101 Mk I, 3 Mk IIA, 30 Mk IIB, 90 Mk IIC, 1 Mk IV, 16 Mk Sea Ia, 281 Mk Sea Ib, 2 Mk Sea IIb, 109 Mk Sea IIc and possibly others.

 Sea Hurricane Mk IA

-The Sea Hurricane Mk IA was a Hurricane Mk I modified by General Aircraft Limited.
-They were modified to be carried by CAM ships (catapult-armed merchantman).
-These were cargo ships equipped with a catapult for launching an aircraft, but without facilities to recover them.
-Thus, if the aircraft were not in range of a land base, pilots were forced to bail out and be picked up by the ship.
+The Sea Hurricane Mk IA was a Hurricane Mk I modified by Hawker or General Aircraft Limited to be carried by CAM ships (catapult-armed merchantman).
+These were cargo ships equipped with a catapult for launching an aircraft but without facilities to recover them.
+If the aircraft was not in range of a land base, pilots were forced to bail out and be picked up by the ship.
 They were informally known as "Hurricats".
 The majority of the aircraft modified had been worn out in front-line squadrons, so much so that at least one example used during trials broke up under the stress of a catapult launching.
-A total of 50 aircraft were converted from Hurricane Mk Is.
-CAM launched Hurricanes were used on eight operational sorties and the Hurricanes shot down six enemy aircraft, for the loss of one Hurricane pilot killed.
-The first Sea Hurricane IA kill was an Focke-Wulf Fw 200C Condor, shot down on 2 August 1941.
+At least 60 aircraft were converted from Hurricane Mk Is.
+CAM launched Hurricanes were used on eight operational sorties and the Hurricanes shot down six aircraft, for the loss of one Hurricane pilot killed.
+The first Sea Hurricane IA kill was a German Focke-Wulf Fw 200 Condor long range patrol aircraft, shot down on 2 August 1941.

 Sea Hurricane Mk IB

-Hurricane Mk I version equipped with catapult spools plus an arrester hook.
-From July 1941 they operated from HMS Furious and from October 1941, they were used on Merchant aircraft carrier (MAC ships), which were large cargo vessels with a flight deck enabling aircraft to be launched and recovered.
-A total of 340 aircraft were converted.
-The first Sea Hurricane IB kill occurred on 31 July 1941, when Sea Hurricanes of 880 squadron, operating from Furious shot down a Do 18 flying-boat.
+A Hurricane Mk I version equipped with catapult spools plus an arrestor hook.
+From July 1941 they operated from HMS Furious and from October 1941, they were used on Merchant aircraft carrier (MAC ships), which were large cargo vessels with a flight deck enabling aircraft to be launched and recovered; around 300 aircraft were converted.
+The first Sea Hurricane IB kill occurred on 31 July 1941, when Sea Hurricanes of 880 Squadron, operating from Furious shot down a Dornier Do 18 flying-boat.
 The Fleet Air Arm preferred the lighter de Havilland propellers over the Rotol types; it was found during tests that the Rotol unit could lead to the nose dipping during arrested landings, causing the propeller blades to "peck" the carrier deck.
 The lighter de Havilland units avoided this problem.